Cafe-style coffee at home

 • Pour into the centre of the espresso.
 You'll want to have as large a canvas as possible, and hitting the sides of the cup will immediately destroy any design.

-• Plan ahead!
+• Plan!
 What design do you want to create?
-We recommend starting off with a simple heart, and then moving onto a leaf or rosetta pattern.
+We recommend starting with a simple heart, and then moving on to a leaf or rosetta pattern.

 • If everything goes wrong, that's okay!
 If you've followed our advice, you'll still have a great-tasting coffee.
 And if the design really matters, use a stencil and add a light dusting of chocolate powder.